Writing Software vs. Publishing Software

 mood or other preferences, giving you a great deal of flexibility in the ambience

 of your work environment.

-Different themes will assign different colors or images to user interface elements.
+Different themes will assign different colors or textures to user interface elements.

 These changes apply to windows, frames, tabs and the editor window itself, including